This frightening quote comes from Trump’s chief strategist, Steve Bannon.

 So what does this all mean?
 The Environmental Protection Agency headed by Scott Pruitt, a climate change denier with connections to the fossil fuel industry; the Dept. of Labor headed by a fast-food CEO who opposes the minimum wage and has been fined multiple times for violating worker safety standards.

-Good Magazine offered some insight earlier this week, reporting that:
+Good Magazine offered some insight in a December 2016 article, reporting that:

 Given the fact that Trump notoriously flip-flopped on just about every major issue in the campaign and is now backtracking on his biggest promises, what does his administration really stand for?
 Look no further than his head strategist, former Goldman Sachs investment banker and, until recently, executive chair of alt-right news site, Breitbart News, Steve Bannon.
 According to Ronald Radosh at The Daily Beast, Bannon’s goal is to destroy the American system as we know it and replace it with a populist, Tea Party agenda.

-Radosh reported last August that he met Steve Bannon, Trump’s Chief Strategist and Senior Counselor, “at a book party held in his Capitol Hill townhouse on Nov.
+Radosh reported in August 2016 that he met Steve Bannon, Trump’s Chief Strategist and Senior Counselor, “at a book party held in his Capitol Hill townhouse on Nov.
 12, 2013.”

 We were standing next to a picture of his daughter, a West Point graduate, who at the time was a lieutenant in the 101 Airborne Division serving in Iraq.
 The picture was notable because she was sitting on what was once Saddam Hussein’s gold throne with a machine gun on her lap.
 “I’m very proud of her,” Bannon said.